 | Комунікація | Signal intentions; announce passes; plan routes with other boats | Improves navigation and reduces risk for all on the line |

-| Wildlife and environment | Maintain distance; circle away if animals are present | Minimizes disturbance and protects local ecosystems |
+| Wildlife and environment | Keep your distance; move away in a circle if animals are present | Minimises disturbance and protects local ecosystems |

-Enforcement, Penalties, and How to Avoid Violations
+Enforcement, Penalties, and How to Avoid Breaches

 Practical steps to avoid violations include studying maps and marked buoys, planning a route that keeps you out of restricted water, and carrying updated charts and a working speed control.
 Keep minimum safe distance from swimmers, docks, rock hazards, and fishing boats; communicate with crew and adjust speed before approaching zones where other vessels operate, while maintaining awareness of other vessels and wind shifts.

 Maintain reliability of navigation gear, speed gauges, and motor controls; run a pre-trip check, log maintenance, and replace worn parts.
-This awareness reduces surprises and helps you avoid fines even in busy ocean corridors and near club events, sail teams, and harbor traffic, and everything in between.
+This awareness reduces surprises and helps you avoid fines even in busy ocean corridors and near club events, sail teams, and harbour traffic, and everything in between.

-Carry a simple enforcement-ready kit: registration, current chart, a whistle, and a copy of local no-wake rules; keep a record of speed, maneuvers, and where you passed marked zones.
+Carry a simple enforcement-ready kit: registration, current chart, a whistle, and a copy of local no-wake rules; keep a record of speed, manoeuvres, and where you passed marked zones.
 Those records support that you followed a safe pattern and enough caution during a crossing.

 What Is a No-Wake Zone?
 Definition, Rules, and Safety for Boaters">